|There are only two iron ore miners listed on the Singapore Exchange -- Southern Alliance Mining (SAM) and Fortress Minerals.

 Combine the fact they are relatively newly listed with iron ore being a little understood industry for Singapore investors, and what do you get?

 Illiquidity and undervaluation.

-In the meantime, a record-busting run in global iron ore price was taking place, largely on demand from China coupled with a fall in supply from Brazil.
-(See Bloomberg article: Iron Ore Is This Year’s Hottest Commodity on China-Fueled Surge)
+In the meantime, a record-busting run in global iron ore prices has been taking place, largely driven by demand from China coupled with a fall in supply from Brazil.
+(See Bloomberg's: Iron Ore Is This Year’s Hottest Commodity on China-Fueled Surge)

-But all that changed dramatically after SAM -- which listed on SGX in June 2020 -- announced its 1HFY2021 results last Sunday (14 March).
+But all that illiquidity and undervaluation changed dramatically after SAM -- which listed in June 2020 -- announced its 1HFY2021 results last Sunday (14 March).

 From Monday to today (Wed), its stock price surged as much as 49% (from 42 cents to as high as 62.5 cents) on heavy volume.